 Applications will not be accepted in paper form.
 Please direct any questions to multifamilyfin@ihda.org.

-B) Waiver of 4% Feasibility

-All Projects that have existing federal project-based rental assistance contract on 50% or more of the units are NOT eligible to apply for 9% Tax Credits unless a Waiver of 4% Feasibility is obtained.
-Requests for a Waiver of 4% Feasibility must be made 30 days prior to Application due date as posted on the “Program Timelines” page of the Website.

-Upon notification of PPA outcome, Sponsors will be required to complete and submit the Common Application (Excel form on the Website) to be reviewed for feasibility as a 4% transaction.

-C) Application Fees
+B) Application Fees

 The Multifamily Fee Payment Form, available on the Website, contains all current fee information.
-Fees for Authority debt sources with below market interest rates (such as HOME or Trust Funds) or IAHTC are not due at the time of a Tax Credit Application.
+Fees for Authority resources with below market interest rates (such as HOME or Trust Funds) or IAHTC are not due at the time of a Tax Credit Application.
 Application fees, if required, for these resources will be collected after approval of an Allocation of Tax Credits and prior to consideration for those resources.
 If for any reason a Project does not move forward for any reason, the Authority will retain all fees paid to the Authority in conjunction with the Project.

-D) Application Materials
+C) Application Materials

 The Application must include all documentation as required in the QAP as follows: